jtrauer/epi_model_r/README.md

 class allow for rapid and reliable stratification of the model compartments created in EpiModel without the need for the repetitive code or the use of loops.

-## EpiModel class
+The general approach to using the model objects is described below, but the details of how individual arguments should formatted, etc. is provided in the docstrings to each method of the model object(s).

+# Workflow of model creation
+## Base model construction
 As mentioned, the base EpiModel class allows for the construction of standard compartmental epidemiological models implemented in ODEs.
+The object constructor must be provided with arguments that include:
+1. The times at which the model is to be evaluated
+2. The names of the types of compartments to be provided to the model
+3. The distribution of initial conditions of the population
+4. Model parameters for the calculations of flows
+5. Intercompartmental flows
+6. A range of optional arguments pertaining to modelling and reporting features These first five arguments are required, but can typically be provided as empty data structures to be subsequently populated using object methods.